Shard theory for $g$-fans

-Thus shards are also quite fundamental objects from the viewpoint of partial orders and the representation theory.
-Moreover, we study an intersection of shards (Definition \ref{defi shard int}).
-It was shown in \cite{Re2} that the partial order of shard intersections admit several nice properties such as graded.
-From the viewpoint of the representation theory, this partial order corresponds to the one of wide subcategories, and they also provide a geometric description of canonical join representations in terms of $g$-fan.
+Thus shards are also quite fundamental objects from the viewpoint of the representation theory.
+Moreover, we study intersections of shards (Definition \ref{defi shard int}).
+It was shown in \cite{Re3} that the partial order of shard intersections admit several nice properties such as being graded.
+From the viewpoint of the representation theory, this partial order corresponds to the one of wide subcategories, and they also provide a geometric description of canonical join representations in terms of $g$-fans.

 \begin{thm}[see Theorems \ref{bij jirr and shard}, \ref{bij jirr and shard2} for details] \begin{itemize} \item[(1)] For any $\RR\in\C(A)$, we have

 where $\Sigma_i$ runs over all lower shards of $\RR$ and it is a canonical join representation.